-In addition to the voting members described above, the Working Group would be supported by several non-voting roles: one Board member, one Town liaison, District staff, and a meeting facilitator.
+In addition to the voting members described above, the Working Group would be supported by several non-voting roles: one Board Liaison, one Town liaison, District staff, and a meeting facilitator.

-Board Member
+Board Liaison

-The Board president would appoint one Board member to join the Working Group as a liaison to represent the District's mission and interests, provide input based on District policy, answer questions about District policy, and function as a conduit between the Board and the Working Group.
+Because the Hawthorns Area is located within Ward 6, the General Manager recommends that the Board President appoint the Board member representing Ward 6 to join the Working Group as the Board liaison to represent the District's mission and interests, provide input and answer questions based on District policy, and function as a conduit between the Board and the Working Group.
 To follow the progress of the group, the Board liaison would attend all Working Group meetings, complete assignments, and actively participate in discussions but would not vote in Working Group decisions.
 The liaison would also provide updates to the full Board at their regularly scheduled meetings.
 One representative is the preferred approach to maintain a nimble Working Group and is commensurate with the small size of the Hawthorns Area.
-The appointed liaison would not be a current member of the PNR.
+The appointed Board liaison would not be a current member of the PNR Committee.